 A section 32 allows a Magistrate to dismiss a criminal charge.

-The Magistrate can discharge the accused into the care of a responsible person and make orders that the person adhere to a court-mandated treatment plan.
+The Magistrate can discharge the accused into the care of a responsible person and make orders that the person adheres to a court-mandated treatment plan.

 Treatment plans will usually be imposed for 6 months.
 They might include requirements such as attending counselling or taking medication.